-estimate indicates a positive and significant effect of capital city status on city growth.
-We find effects in columns 1 and 4 that are close to our difference-in-differences results, no matter if we use the initial light intensity or estimates of the city population in 1990 to define the control group, or if we consider only two, three, or four similarly ranked cities.
-We also conduct simple omnibus tests for pre-trends using the equivalent event-study specification for each of these samples.
+Table IV reports a range of results addressing these issues, all of which are based on the most restrictive specification with initial-region-by-year fixed effects.
+By definition, we are now only using variation from cities in reformed regions.
+Reassuringly, every single estimate indicates a positive and significant effect of capital city status on city growth.
+We find effects in columns 1 and 4 that are close to our difference-in-differences results, no matter if we use the initial light intensity or estimates of the city population in 1990 to define the control group or if we consider only two, three, or four similarly ranked cities.
+We also conduct simple omnibus tests for pre-trends using the equivalent event-study specification for each sample.
 In every case, we fail to reject the null hypothesis that the coefficients on all leading terms are jointly zero by a wide margin.
-The remaining columns remove observations whose minimum distance to a capital city is smaller than 50 or 75 km to mitigate the concerns about potential SUTVA violations.28 There is some indication that the effects could be smaller once cities affected by spillovers are excluded.
+The remaining columns remove observations whose minimum distance to a capital city is smaller than 50 or 75 km to mitigate the concerns about potential SUTVA violations.
+There is some indication that the effects could be smaller once cities affected by spillovers are excluded.
 However, all estimates are well within two standard errors of one another and based on a different specification with substantially less variation in distance to treated cities than the more comprehensive spillover analysis presented above.
-In Table E-4 in Online Appendix E, we repeat this matching exercise using all similarly ranked never-capital cities in the entire country as controls in a specification with country-year fixed effects.
-The results are qualitatively similar in these samples as well.
-They illustrate that our findings do not depend on using cities in the initial districts as the control group but also hold when we use other prominent non-capital cities in regions that never split.